 Sunny's transformative and inventive works have been translated into 4 languages and presented in 90 venues in 59 cities across the world.
 His wide range of audiences have spanned international arts festivals, elderly ladies in regional theatres and queers in underground warehouses.
 Sunny was commissioned by the Playwrights Guild of Canada, PACT and ATFC to write the 2019 World Theatre Day message for Canada.
-He is a finalist for the inaugural Johanna Metcalf Performing Arts Prize (winner to be announced December 2019), and was a finalist for the K. M. Hunter Theatre Award (2018).
+He was awarded the Johanna Metcalf Performing Arts Prize 2019 ($25,000), and was a finalist for the K. M. Hunter Theatre Award (2018).

 Sunny is currently a playwright-in-residence at the Stratford Festival, and has been awarded numerous other residencies including: Theatre Passe Muraille (2018/19), Nightswimming (2018), Factory Theatre’s Natural Resources (2017), Yaddo (New York, 2018), Playwrights Theatre Centre’s WrightSpace (2016), the National Arts Centre’s Collaborations (2018-current), The Arctic Circle onboard a tall ship in the high arctic (2019) and Djerassi (2019).